USPTO Examiner MONSHIPOURI MARYAM - Art Unit 1651

 Executive Summary

-Examiner MONSHIPOURI, MARYAM works in Art Unit 1651 and has examined 507 patent applications in our dataset.
-With an allowance rate of 91.1%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 21 months.
+Examiner MONSHIPOURI, MARYAM works in Art Unit 1651 and has examined 474 patent applications in our dataset.
+With an allowance rate of 93.5%, this examiner allows applications at a higher rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 24 months.

 Allowance Patterns

-Examiner MONSHIPOURI, MARYAM's allowance rate of 91.1% places them in the 74% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner MONSHIPOURI, MARYAM's allowance rate of 93.5% places them in the 81% percentile among all USPTO examiners.
+This examiner is more likely to allow applications than most examiners at the USPTO.

 Office Action Patterns